hansenjn/CiliaQ/README.md

 ### User Guide / Manual
 A User Guide for the whole CiliaQ pipeline is available [here](https://github.com/hansenjn/CiliaQ/blob/master/Webfiles/20200928_CiliaQ_SOP.pdf).

+You want to be always up-to-date about CiliaQ and get news on CiliaQ (new features, updates, etc.)?
+Send an email with "Subscribe CiliaQ" to jan.hansen (at) uni-bonn.de or follow this repository on GitHub.

 ### Source code
 The source code for the individual ImageJ plugins and java tools is available at the respective repositories:
 - [CiliaQ_Preparator](https://github.com/hansenjn/CiliaQ_Preparator)